Gathering Assets, Paying Debts, and Distributing Bequests

-The approach of the Williams Law Firm in advisory proceedings is simple and straight forward.
-The client understanding of the advisory proceedings process is important to our team.
-In addition, we make sure that every client understands exactly what is happening, what it means now and what it means for the future.
+The approach of the Williams Law Firm in adversary proceedings is simple and straight forward.
+The client understanding of the adversary proceedings process is important to our team.
+In addition, we make sure that every client understands exactly what is happening, what it means now, and what it means for the future.

 Defending bankruptcy Trustee lawsuits against your business in the District of Delaware

 Being sued in an adversary proceeding in US Bankruptcy Court for the District of Delaware can come as a surprise to businesses from all over the country and around the world.
 As a named defendant, usually you have done nothing wrong and often have not even been paid the full amount you were owed.

 Prior to being sued, as a trade creditor, you first receive notice that a business which hired you to perform services or which purchased goods from you and who usually still owes you money has filed for bankruptcy in the District of Delaware.
 You may think that all hope is lost for collecting those funds.
 By filing a timely claim there is a chance of recovery, especially for secure or priority claims.